texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If Someone Has A Warrant Online

-Texas has no state-owned central resource for active warrants.
+Texas does not have a state-owned central resource for active warrants.
 To find information about warrants online, researchers should check the websites of local county courts and city and county police departments.

 How Long Do Warrants Last in Texas?

-Warrants in Texas do not have an auto-expiration date.
-They remain active and actionable until resolved, served, or recalled.
-There is no statute of limitations for warrants in Texas, except search warrants.
+Generally, there is no statute of limitations for warrants in Texas, except for search warrants.
 Search warrants are executory for the following number of days, not including the day it is issued and the day it is served: 15 days for warrants to search and seize DNA specimens (including blood and saliva), 10 days for warrants issued under article 18B.354, or subchapter G-1, or chapter 18B, and 3 days for any other purpose outside the aforementioned (Texas Code of Criminal Procedure, Chapter 18, Article 18.07.).

-For arrest warrants, once it is issued, it does not expire.
-The police or other law enforcement officers are permitted by law to effectuate the arrest anywhere, anytime, even in 10 years.
+In contrast, arrest warrants do not expire.
+The police or other law enforcement officers are permitted by law to effectuate the arrest anywhere, anytime, even after 10 years.
 A warrant may be resolved when:

-A judge may quash or recall a warrant in the above scenarios.
-However, subjects must exercise caution by seeking legal counsel as soon as they are informed of a warrant in their name.
+• A judge may quash or recall a warrant in the above scenarios.
+However, subjects must exercise caution by seeking legal counsel when they are informed of a warrant in their name.